OfficeDev/open-xml-docs/docs/spreadsheet/how-to-add-custom-ui-to-a-spreadsheet-document.md

 ## Add the Customization

-Given a reference to the ribbon extensibility part, the following code finishes by setting the part's **CustomUI** property to a new [CustomUI](/dotnet/api/documentformat.openxml.office.customui.customui) object that contains the supplied customization.
+Given a reference to the ribbon extensibility part, the following code finishes by setting the part's **CustomUI** property to a new <xref:DocumentFormat.OpenXml.Office.CustomUI.CustomUI> object that contains the supplied customization.
 Once the customization is in place, the code saves the custom UI.

 ### [C#](#tab/cs-4)
 [!code-csharp[](../../samples/spreadsheet/add_custom_ui/cs/Program.cs#snippet3)]